mchirino89/mchirino89.github.io/_posts/swift/2021-10-29-localizationWithSwiftUI.md

 ## Prerequisites

-The topic we're about to discuss asumes a few things from your part in order to get the most of it such as basic knowledge of:
+The topic we're about to discuss assumes a few things from your part in order to get the most of it such as basic knowledge of:

 - _SwiftUI_: it is the most recent UI framework from Apple.
 It allows us to build in a declarative fashion instead of good old imperative's UIKit way has all of us used to.
 This is the first time I'm talking about it in this blog but there are countless resources out there to learn from.
 I won't get into too many details.

-- _Localization_: Making our app be readable in multiple laguages was covered in a [previous post][localizable].
+- _Localization_: Making our app be readable in multiple languages was covered in a [previous post][localizable].
 Apple provides some tools to do this without too much hustle so again: details will be scarce.

 - _Snapshot testing_: I talked in detail in a previous [medium post](https://medium.com/peya-tech/screenshots-para-tus-tests-85598e4c5c4e) (sorry but that one it's on Spanish only, let me know via Twitter if this is something you'd like me to go in detail).
 It's simply the practice of saving screenshots of our UI's different state in order to later compare them and be notified when something changes.

 ## Case study

-Let's say we want to draw a simple list of steps for one hypotetical audio edition/publishing app.
+Let's say we want to draw a simple list of steps for one hypothetical audio edition/publishing app.

 {% highlight swift %}
 {% include posts/15_swiftUITesting/InstructionsView.swift %}